eric-gilbertson/ytdownloader/README.md

 # Youtube Download Tool

-This Python3 program uses youtube-dl to download audio tracks to the local disk and displays the downloaded files in a DnD aware list control for easy transfer to other tools such as Audacity.
+This Python3 program uses youtube-dl to download audio tracks to the local disk and displays the downloaded files in a drag-and-drop enabled list control for easy transfer to other tools such as Audacity.
 In order to conserve disk space files are deleted several seconds after they are dragged, e.g. it assumes that the target tool creates its own copy of the file.
-Files are downloaded to ~/Music/ytdl.
+Files are downloaded into ~/Music/ytdl.
 This program assumes that youtube-dl has been installed and included in the user's $PATH.

 ## Setup

 This tool assumes that youtube-dl has been installed and included in the user's $PATH variable.

-The required Python dependencies can be installed via the following:
+The steps for the entire app tool set on a Mac from a terminal are are follows:

+   - ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" - install Homebrew, takes approximately 10 minutes
+   - brew install wget
+   - sudo wget https://yt-dl.org/downloads/latest/youtube-dl -O /usr/local/bin/youtube-dl
+   - test youtube-dl if it cannot be executed do the following:
+       - sudo chown <USER_NAME> /usr/local/bin/youtube-dl
+       - chmod u+x /usr/local/bin/youtube-dl

+   - cd <SOURCE_DIR>
+   - git clone git@github.com:eric-gilbertson/ytdownloader.git
+   - cd ytdownloader
-   - pip install -r requirements.txt
+   - python3 -m pip install --user -r requirements.txt

-Note: You may want to create a virtual environment before installing the requirements.
+Note: the ytdownloader app will not run on the lastest Apple Silicon Macbook because the required tkdnd2 Python library is not available for this architecture.

 ## Usage